 Component #4: The Evaporator

 After leaving the metering device the refrigerant immediately enters a coil called the evaporator.
 This coil or evaporator has a fan blowing across it.
-As the refrigerant enters the coil at a lower pressure it begins to bubble and boil and “change state” back to a vapor.
+As the refrigerant enters the coil at a lower pressure it begins to boil and change state back to a vapor.
 During this process of changing state, energy in the form of heat is being removed from the air passing over the coil and is being absorbed by the refrigerant.
 The heat that was in the air is transferred into the refrigerant.
 Since heat was removed from the air blowing over the evaporator coil, the air leaving the evaporator coil is cold.
-You see that an air conditioner makes cold air by having the heat that is in the air absorbed into the refrigerant.
+In short, air conditioners make cold air by using a refrigerant to absorb the heat in the air.